Graduate Department of Psychology

 Doctoral Program

 Incoming students are admitted into one of the five doctoral programs.
 First-year students work ten hours per week with a faculty member who is conducting research in an area of interest to the student.
 This collaborative work often evolves into a master's thesis.
 During the first two years, students complete one advanced statistics course.
 A basic statistics course is also required if the student has not previously taken an introductory statistics course.
-Most students are required to complete an empirical thesis and obtain an "in-flight" master's degree en route to completing the doctoral degree.
+Most students are required to complete an empirical thesis and obtain an “in-flight” master's degree enroute to completing the doctoral degree.
 The student's supervisory committee and program area guidelines are used to determine whether a student must complete the master's degree.

 Following completion of the master's degree (or bypassing this requirement), students begin their doctoral studies.
 Students with master's degrees from other institutions begin their doctoral studies after they have completed the advanced statistics course required within the first two years, and after their previous graduate work and empirical theses have been evaluated and approved by the faculty.